Nictiz/HL7-mappings/generate/README.md

 #### Passing parameters

-It is possible to pass parameters to included components, using the `nts:with-parameter` element.
+It is possible to pass parameters to included components, using either the `nts:with-parameter` element or attributes.
 The syntax is:

 ```xml
 <nts:include value="..">